 The films almost always show, whether front-and-center or in the background, the primal fears that woman have regarding the love of men.
 A man's love is always conditional in Hitchcock, never a sure thing, and more often than not it is a dreadful hard slog for a woman to get any affection from a man at all.
 A woman looks at a Hitchcock movie and sees the heroine confronting the same questions that may torment her.
 Does my sexual history make me unlovable?
 (Notorious, The Birds, North by Northwest).
 Is he just biding time with me, or will he make a commitment?
 (Rear Window).
 Is he crazy? am I crazy for loving him?
 (Spellbound).

-And the two movies that Hitchcock made with Joan Fontaine go very deeply indeed into these questions.
+The two movies that Hitchcock made with Joan Fontaine go very deeply indeed into these questions.
 In Rebecca, the woman wonders, does he really long for his previous lover?
 (Which is the same question asked in Vertigo, to be answered in one of the darkest endings Hitchcock ever filmed.)
-And in Suspicion, the question becomes the worst one a lovelorn woman can ask--did he ever really care for me at all?
+And in Suspicion, the question becomes the worst one a lovelorn woman can ask — did he ever really care for me at all?

 Rebecca was the high mark to that point in a series of roles that had Fontaine playing delicate maidens hungry for love.
 The first such character (and least appealing one, though Joan is believable) was Douglas Fairbanks Jr.'s fiancee in Gunga Din, she who almost spoils the fun by tying the man down.
 The second was the "sheep," Peggy Day, in The Women.